Dem congresswoman kept on top aide after learning of abuse allegations

 (CNN)A Connecticut Democratic congresswoman is apologizing after she kept on a top aide for several months despite having learned of abuse allegations against him.

-Rep. Elizabeth Esty entered into a nondisclosure agreement with former chief of staff Tony Baker and wrote a letter of recommendation for him even after learning of allegations he had threatened and physically assaulted another aide of hers with whom he was in a relationship, The Washington Post reported, citing documents Esty provided.
+Rep. Elizabeth Esty entered into a nondisclosure agreement with former chief of staff Tony Baker and wrote a letter of recommendation for him even after learning of allegations he had threatened and physically assaulted another aide of hers with whom he was once in a relationship, The Washington Post reported, citing documents Esty provided.

 The Connecticut Democrat, who has championed the #MeToo movement on Capitol Hill, kept Baker on her payroll for three months after learning of the accusations against him, the Post reported.

-According to the Post, a protective order was filed against Baker by a former senior adviser to Esty, according to the Post.
+The staffer, Anna Kain, confirmed to CNN that she took out a restraining order against Baker.

 "I am sorry that I failed to protect her and provide her with the safe and respectful work environment that every employee deserves," Esty said in a statement released Thursday.